-As indicated in Table 4.1.1, there is a significant heterogeneity in the number of news articles contributed by each of the six sources with the low collection volume of 311 articles (0.98 different contributors) to the high collection volume of 847 articles (2.67 different contributors), a difference of 2.7 times between the minimum and maximum contributors.
-The overall sample size of 3,147 articles indicating that the sentiment is under constant monitoring.
+As indicated in Table 4.1.1, there is a significant heterogeneity in the number of news articles contributed by each of the six sources, with the low collection volume of 311 articles (0.98 different contributors) to the high collection volume of 847 articles (2.67 different contributors), a difference of 2.7 times between the minimum and maximum contributors.
+The overall sample size of 3,147 articles, with a mean of 4.30 articles daily, shows that there was daily coverage throughout the 730-day study and that there are no lagging points in the time series analysis, indicating that the sentiment is under constant monitoring.